telerik/winforms-docs/calendar/design-time/smart-tag.md

 * __Edit UI elements:__ Opens a dialog that displays the __Element Hierarchy Editor.__ This editor lets you browse all the elements in the control.

 * __Theme Name:__ Select a theme name from the drop down list of themes available for that control.
-Selecting a theme allows you to change all aspects of the controls visual style at one time.
+Selecting a theme allows you to change all aspects of the controls visual style.
+The following article shows how you can add themes: [Using themes]({%slug winforms/themes/using-default-themes%}).

 * __Learning Center:__ Navigate to the Telerik help, code library projects or support forum.